Cog-Creators/Red-DiscordBot/docs/getting_started.rst

 Server owner
 ~~~~~~~~~~~~

-The server owner can access all commands on his guild, except the global
+The server owner can access all commands on their guild, except the global
 ones or those that can interact with system files (available for the
 bot owner).